img

 Feb 2

-The Trauma Bond: Understanding the Invisible Chains That Keep You Stuck
+What Is a Trauma Bond?
+The Invisible Chains That Keep You Stuck

-If you feel “crazy” for missing someone who hurts you, or “addicted” to a person you know is harmful, you’re not broken.
-Your brain is responding exactly as it was designed to respond to a...
+If you feel “crazy” for missing someone who hurts you, or “addicted” to a person you know is harmful, you are not broken.
+Your brain is responding the way brains tend to respond to a...

 Continue reading